Meet the team

 Emily Haley is a strategic communications and stakeholder engagement leader with experience spanning the energy and nonprofit sectors in Australia and the United States.

-Her career has been spent building trust and alignment across diverse stakeholder groups to address complex environmental challenges in partnership.
+Her career has been spent building trust and alignment across diverse stakeholder groups to address complex environmental challenges in partnership through roles at Xcel Energy, Environmental Initiative and Pacific Blue.

 She has led communications, engagement, fundraising and consensus-building initiatives on issues including energy, corporate sustainability partnerships, conservation agriculture, air quality and environmental policy.